 On June 25, the Delaware General Assembly passed House Substitute 2 for House Bill 110 (HS 2 for HB 110), legislation that ensures that people on Medicaid, private, and state insurance plans can access abortion care without financial burden.
 The bill, sponsored by House Majority Leader, Representative Melissa Minor-Brown, now heads to the Governor’s desk to be signed into law.

-Once HS 2 for HB 110 is signed into law, Delaware will join seventeen other states, including neighboring states of Maryland and New Jersey, in allowing Medicaid funding for abortion care.
+HS 2 for HB 110 was signed into law on September 9, 2024, making Delaware one of seventeen other states, including neighboring states of Maryland and New Jersey, to allow Medicaid funding for abortion care.

 Read the full press release